Flat Tax, Proportional Taxation

 Jonas Edlund, Department of Sociology, Umea University, Sweden

 One of the most debated elements of the Social Democratic reform of the Swedish tax system was the lowered income tax rate, which mainly affected the upper tax brackets.
-An analysis of public attitudes to the tax reform during three time periods reveals that attitudinal patterns are characterized by stability, both on aggregate and individual levels, and by profound social divisions.
 Support is more prevalent among more affluent social strata and those affiliated with Bourgeoisie parties compared to workers, low- income earners and those with left-wing preferences.
 Following attitudinal developments in the aftermath of the tax reform, social conflicts - mainly structured along class dimensions - as well as demands for tax progression tended to increase between 1991 and 1996.

 Progressive Taxation, Moral Hazard, and Entrepreneurship

 Abstract: This paper considers the general equilibrium and welfare effects of a linear progressive income tax with entrepreneurship and moral hazard.
-A competitive intermediation sector diversifies risk associated with entrepreneurial activity, but full risk consolidation is prevented by moral hazard.
-Since effort is not observable, risk bearing of entrepreneurs is required for incentive reasons.
-We find that a nonredistributive tax is neutral.
 A progressive tax always impairs entrepreneurship while the effect on welfare can be positive or zero, depending on the specification of moral hazard.

 Productivity Gains From Progressive Taxation of Labor Earnings - Iourii Manovskii